 Blue is the most universally loved color by both men and women—and cloud computing platform DigitalOcean uses that to their advantage by making blue the focal point in their website color scheme.
 This color scheme might “play it safe,” but the positive of building a color palette around a single shade of blue is that it will appeal to a wide variety of people.

 A single color on a design doesn't mean boring.
-Check out these two templates that focus on one color but still packs a punch: Bright Green Talent Show Facebook Event Cover and Purple Hipster Flower Shop Sale Facebook Post.
+Check out this template that focuses on one color but still packs a punch: Purple Hipster Flower Shop Sale Facebook Post.

 4. Pops of green